 Distinguished members of the family include Margaret Giggs (1508-1570), birth name of Margaret Clement or Clements, understood to be one of the most educated women of the Tudor era.
 Born in Norfolk

-, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a...
-Another 67 words (5 lines of text) are included under the topic Early Giggs Notables in all our PDF Extended History products and printed products wherever possible.
+, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a child with his own daughters.
+In 1530, she...
+Another 59 words (4 lines of text) are included under the topic Early Giggs Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Giggs family to the New World and Oceana

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Giggss to arrive in North America: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.
 Many settled in Newfoundland..

 Contemporary Notables of the name Giggs (post 1700)

 - Ryan Joseph Giggs OBE (b.
 1973), born Ryan Joseph Wilson, a Welsh former footballer and current coach of the Wales National Team (2018); as a teenager he changed his name to his mother's surname